Calendar of Events — October 2017

 You will not be solicited or sold anything.
 All attendees will receive a free gift; door prizes will also be given out.
 Museum admission included for attendees.

 Edible Adventures: Vegetarian Little Tokyo Walk

-Take a healthy stroll through Little Tokyo and listen to neighborhood stories while sampling vegetarian fare from kabocha to edamame, capped off by a macrobiotic lunch at Shojin, a Japanese vegan/macrobiotic restaurant.
+Take a healthy stroll through Little Tokyo and listen to neighborhood stories while learning about Japanese vegetables from daikon to gobo to maitake, capped off by a macrobiotic lunch at Shojin, a Japanese vegan/macrobiotic restaurant.

 $48 members; $60 non-members.
 Food and museum admission included.
 Limited to 14 participants.

 JANM ON THE ROAD: Reception for JANM Supporters in Washington, DC